 Foote, a master distiller with Old Fitzgerald Distillery, discusses his own career development, the route to becoming a master distiller; also discusses yeast as used in the distilling process.
-See also the interview with Roy Hawes, Foote's predecessor.
+See also the interview with Roy Hawse, Foote's predecessor.

 Gootee, master distiller at Maker's Mark, Loretto, Kentucky, discusses his various jobs; talks about the government men; aging period; and yeast making.